-By default, CleanSession is true, so the server will discard any state data previously associated with the current ClientId once the component has connected successfully.
-In addition, the server will not save any state data when the component disconnects.
+By default, CleanSession is true, so the server will discard any state data previously associated with the current ClientId once the class has connected successfully.
+In addition, the server will not save any state data when the class disconnects.

 The server-side session state consists of: